queryluke/masseffect-5e-data/data/powers/phase-disruptor.md

     roll.
 ---
 You focus the energy of your barrier into a high-powered beam at a target creature or object within range.
-Remove 1 barrier tick and make a ranged spell attack on that target.
+Remove 1 barrier tick and make a ranged power attack on that target.
 On a hit, the creature takes 3d4 force damage.

 You may use additional barrier ticks to create more than one beam at higher levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
 You can direct the beams at the same target or at different ones.